jfree/jcommon/README.md

-THE JCOMMON CLASS LIBRARY: Version 1.0.21
+THE JCOMMON CLASS LIBRARY: Version 1.0.22
 =========================================

-24 October 2013.
+28 February 2014.

-(C)opyright, 2000-2013, by Object Refinery Limited and Contributors.
+(C)opyright, 2000-2014, by Object Refinery Limited and Contributors.

 -----------------
 1. INTRODUCTION